QEDK/Mentored/README.md

 ### 🧹 Linting
 All Python scripts are linted using [flake8](https://flake8.pycqa.org).
 To lint your files, simply install and run the `flake8` command in the project root and it should pick up the configuration automatically.
 GitHub Actions will automatically check your PR against `flake8` once submitted and provide helpful annotations in case of logical or stylistic errors. ℹ️

+## 🔜 What's next?
+* Integrate our service with mentorship providers like Raise.dev and Major League Hacking. 👩‍🏫
+* Enable recommendation systems and premium curations in partnership with other educational resources. 📚
+* Set up a forum for many-to-many interactions to speed up learning and make real engagement between people. 💬

+Where we want to be:
+* A completely unified platform to bring software learners and teachers together - with the best resources possible. 🧑🏿‍🤝‍🧑🏿

 ## 📜 License
 This project is released under a free and open-source software license, Apache License 2.0 or later ([LICENSE](LICENSE) or https://www.apache.org/licenses/LICENSE-2.0).
 The documentation is also released under a free documentation license, namely the [GFDL v1.3](https://www.gnu.org/licenses/fdl-1.3.en.html) license or later.